janwilmake/uithub.chat/README.md

 Wishlist:

+- **Context URL**: if url outputs JSON with 'context' it should store that but further expand its context {url,title}[] but it should do this on each refresh from the original URL.
 - **Status**: Add status via status API for providers
 - **Droparea**: create droparea that lights up purple dotted so you can drag and drop URLs
 - **Sharing result**: Use x-output-url from chatcompletions.com to allow sharing of the response (add outlink besides copy).
 Maybe can also use URL as prompt instead, and allow `?chat=chatcompletionsURL` to load it into the chat.
 This way, people can save their chat history!